Autumn semester 2020 at NHH

 As part of NHH's contribution to improve the situation, we will offer students who complete the Master’s programmes in Economics and Business Administration and in Accounting this spring, a post-programme course registration scheme that can be used to take individual master’s courses at NHH.
 The scheme will be open for one semester at a time for up to one year, and is only available for the mentioned group.

-This will, for instance, give students who have completed the Master’s programme in economics and business administration (MØA/MSc) the opportunity to start a Master’s degree in accounting (MRR), or enable students to explore further subject areas to increase their competence.
+This will, for instance, give students who have completed the Master’s programme in economics and business administration (MØA/MSc) the opportunity to take a one-year Master’s degree in accounting (MRR), or enable students to explore further subject areas to increase their competence.